-- 1) The strategies for managing and using the water determine acceptability or rejection of water projects in the pastoral areas. - 2) The traditional water governance structures often are working at cross-purposes with the formal structures such as the water resource users association. - 3) Land tenure systems in the pastoral areas: most of the ASALs are under a common property system and therefore projects including waterpoints, when considered outside the premise of the customary areas of waterpoints, run the risk of being captured by elites.
+1) The strategies for managing and using the water is the determinant of acceptability or rejection of water projects in the pastoral areas.

+2) The traditional water governance structures often are working at cross purposes with the formal structures such as the water resource users association.

+3) Land tenure systems in the pastoral areas: most of the ASALs are under a common property system and therefore projects including waterpoints, when considered outside the premise of the customary areas of waterpoints, run the risk of being captured by elites.
 The figure below summarizes the points.

-6. Land governance
+5. Land Governance

-This presentation by Mr Odenda Lumumba overarched three dimensions that are separate but inter-related and core to the MEPs' visit to Kenya.
+This presentation Mr. Odenda Lumumba was defined to overarch three dimensions that are separate but inter-related and core to the MEPs' visit to Kenya.
 As such, the presentation looked at the land governance framework from the perspectives of defining land governance and how it relates to livelihoods as well as political governance.
 This brought forward the need to look at two aspects: firstly, it takes a reform of land administration institutions to foster good governance of land, natural resources and processes of land use change; and secondly, land governance is about processes by which decisions regarding access to and use of land are made and implemented and the way conflicting interests in land are resolved and reconciled.
 This was directly speaking to the necessary ideas that the EU in its intervention/contribution to land reforms and development take cognizance of the nexus between land governance and access and use of land-based resources with different and competing interests.